This is a list of all rhetoric courses. For more information, see Rhetoric.

 RHET:2085 Speaking Skills 3 s.h.

-This course helps students become confident and effective speakers; assignments include formal presentations and shorter, informal speaking activities; peer and instructor feedback helps students to improve the impression they create as speakers; strengths developed include earning credibility, capturing and maintaining audience interest, and coming across as personable, professional, and confident.
+How to become confident and effective speakers; assignments include formal presentations and shorter, informal speaking activities; peer and instructor feedback help improve the impression students create as speakers; strengths developed include earning credibility, capturing and maintaining audience interest, and coming across as personable, professional, and confident.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.

 RHET:2090 Conversation Practicum 0-3 s.h.

 RHET:2095 Fundamental Strategies of Persuasion 3 s.h.

 Strategies of approaching persuasion in a variety of personal, professional, and communal contexts; fundamentals of persuasion including audience adaptation, creating reasoned and passionate appeals, conveying character, and enabling identification taught from perspective of production.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.
-Requirements: completion of General Education rhetoric requirement.
+Requirements: completion of GE CLAS Core Rhetoric.